NeLLi-team/gvclass/docs/index.md

 # GVClass

-GVClass assigns taxonomy to giant virus contigs and metagenome-assembled genomes (GVMAGs) by phylogenetic placement against [giant virus orthologous groups (GVOGs)](reference/markers.md).
+GVClass assigns taxonomy to giant virus genomes and metagenome-assembled genomes by phylogenetic placement against a comprehensive reference genome database.
 It covers Nucleocytoviricota (NCLDV), Mirusviricota, and Preplasmiviricota (PPV).
-Calls from domain through family are reliable.
-[Genus and species are a nearest-reference label](explanation/taxonomy.md), not an ICTV assignment.
+It predicts taxonomy from domain down to genus and species level, assigning a [nearest-reference label](explanation/taxonomy.md).

 Each genome returns a majority-vote taxonomy with a [confidence flag](reference/output.md), plus [completeness and contamination metrics](explanation/quality-metrics.md) tuned for giant viruses.
 The taxonomy comes from a per-marker tree nearest-neighbor vote across the GVOG panels.
-The contamination estimate is calibrated so the eukaryote-like genes giant viruses acquire by horizontal transfer do not count against a clean bin.

 ## Where to go